autogluon/autogluon/docs/tutorials/text_classification/text_classification_beginner.md

 We adopt the task of Text Classification as a running example to illustrate basic usage of AutoGluon’s NLP capbility.

 In this tutorial, we are using sentiment analysis as a text classification example, we will load sentences and the corresponding labels (sentiment) into AutoGluon and use this data to obtain a neural network that can classify new sentences.
-Different from traditional machine learning where we need to manually define the neural network, and specify the hyperparameters in the training process, with just a single call to `AutoGluon`'s `fit` function, AutoGluon will automatically train many models and thousands of different hyperparameter configurations regarding to the training process and return the best model.
+Different from traditional machine learning where we need to manually define the neural network, and specify the hyperparameters in the training process, with just a single call to `AutoGluon`'s `fit` function, AutoGluon will automatically train many models under thousands of different hyperparameter configurations and then return the best model.

 We begin by specifying `TextClassification` as our task of interest: